[Information] Weather Watchers

 Know your beach's weather conditions and please use caution.

-Lake View parking lot and beach access is temporarily closed due to hazardous conditions resulting from erosion.
-This closure is necessary for the maintenance of public health and safety.
-This closure will remain in effect December 12, 2019 to May 1, 2020
+Beach access is temporarily closed due to hazardous conditions resulting from erosion.
+There is limited parking still available.
+Closure is necessary for maintenance of public health and safety.
+Remains in effect until December 12, 2019 to May 1, 2020.

 Launching, landing or operating unmanned aircraft from or on lands and waters administered by the National Park Service within the boundaries of Indiana Dunes National Park is prohibited except as approved in writing by the park.